Native QF Event Queue. More...

 private |

 All incoming and outgoing events pass through the frontEvt location.
-When the queue is empty (which is most of the time), the extra frontEvt location allows to bypass the ring buffer altogether, greatly optimizing the performance of the queue.
+When the queue is empty (which is most of the time), the extra frontEvt location allows bypassing the ring buffer altogether, significantly optimizing the performance of the queue.
 Only bursts of events engage the ring buffer.

 |